TeamUltroid/Ultroid/README.md

 ### Local Deploy - Latest Method
 This is the latest and most fastest method currently.<br>
 First, go to [This Project](https://github.com/BLUE-DEVIL1134/UltroidCli) and install the latest release from the Github Releases.<br>
-Then, do as its given in the `README.md` to add the executable to your system path.
+Then, do as it's given in the `README.md` to add the executable to your system path.

-Further, take a look at the [`docs`](https://blue-devil1134.github.io/UltroidCli/) to get more information on this.
+Further, take a look at the [`docs`](https://blue-devil1134.github.io/UltroidCli/) to get more information.

 ### Local Deploy - Easy Method